INSIDE: How to Use a Rotary Cutter & Mat

-- With so many choices, how do you know which rotary cutter is the best for your needs and budget?
+- How do you know which rotary cutter is the best for your needs and budget?
 Rotary cutters use razor-sharp blades to swiftly cut through layers of fabric and makes safety your primary concern.

 - What size should you get?
 Some will be sized 45mm and others will be 60mm.
 These numbers refer to the blade size.
 Do you know which one is right for new quilters?

 - Which one is right for you?
 A rotary cutter has two types of safety covers.
 Most rotary cutters come with a manual retractable blade cover that you open for use and close when finished.
 A few manufacturers make cutters that have blade covers designed to sheath when you let go of the handle.

 Personally, I only use this rotary cutter because the blade retracts when I let go of the handle and it includes a locking button.
 Other rotary cutters require you to manually cover the blade which can easily be overlooked.

 Blade size, that is.
 Technically, rotary blades come in a variety of sizes.
 New quilters only need a 45mm rotary cutter for beginner projects.

-- 18mm Rotary Cutters* are for cutting small or curved pieces.
+- 28mm Rotary Cutters are designed for cutting small pieces and curved pieces.

 - 45mm Rotary Cutters are perfect for cutting through one or two layers of fabric.
 This is your best choice for your first rotary cutter.
 Personally, I used this size for a long time before I moved to a larger one.